lorenzo-biava/starchat/README.md

 # How to contribute

 To contribute to *Chat, please send us a [pull request](https://help.github.com/articles/using-pull-requests/#fork--pull) from your fork of this repository!

+Our concise [contribution guideline](https://github.com/GetJenny/starchat/blob/master/CONTRIBUTING.md) contains the bare minumum requirements of the code contributions.

 Before contributing (or opening issues), you might want send us an email at starchat@getjenny.com.